Conformal field theory from lattice fermions: Introduction

 where $\Omega^{(N)}_{0}$, $\pi^{(N)}$ are the GNS-vector and -representation of $\omega^{(N)}_{0}$. $\sigma^{(N)}_{t}$ and $\sigma_{t}$ are $1$-parameter (semi-)groups of Bogoliubov transformations generated by a (smeared) Koo-Saleur approximant or a (non-)abelian current and their continuum analogues respectively. \end{letterthm} The proof of this theorem is implied the existence of the scaling limit of ground states due to Lemma \ref{lem:stateconv} and Lemmata \ref{lem:KSconv}, \ref{lem:KSconvc} \& \ref{lem:KSconvsmeared} because of the semi-group convergence theorem \cite[Theorem 2.16, p.
 504]{KatoPerturbationTheoryFor}, cf.~also \cite[Theorem 1.8, p.
 141]{EngelAShortCourse}.
-Theorem \ref{thm:B} is referred to as Theorem \ref{thm:corapprox} together with Corollary \ref{cor:corapprox} in the main text.

-The final major result pertains to the correlation functions of the Virasoro algebra yielding a result comparable to that presented in \cite{ZiniConformalFieldTheories}.
-Similar to Theorem \ref{thm:B}, we find that the correlation functions of smeared Virasoro generators respectively their exponentials, which generate local Virasoro nets \cite{BrunettiModularStructureAnd, GabbianiOperatorAlgebrasAnd} (here with central charge $c=\tfrac{1}{2},1$), are obtained as limits of ground state correlation functions of the Koo-Saleur approximants. \begin{letterthm}[Convergence of Virasoro correlation functions] Let $s\in C^{\alpha}(\R)$ be a sufficiently regular, compactly supported orthonormal Daubechies scaling function, and $\pi_{\infty}$ be the scaling limit representation of the fermion algebra $\fA_{\infty}$.
+The final major result pertains to the correlation functions of the Virasoro algebra in free-fermion CFTs yielding a result comparable to that presented in \cite{ZiniConformalFieldTheories}.
+Similar to Theorem \ref{thm:B}, we find that the correlation functions of smeared Virasoro generators respectively their exponentials, which generate local Virasoro nets \cite{BrunettiModularStructureAnd, GabbianiOperatorAlgebrasAnd} (here with central charge $c=\tfrac{1}{2},1$), are obtained as limits of ground state correlation functions of the Koo-Saleur approximants.
+This results is referred to as Theorem \ref{thm:corapproxvir} in the main text. \begin{letterthm}[Convergence of Virasoro correlation functions] Let $s\in C^{\alpha}(\R)$ be a sufficiently regular, compactly supported orthonormal Daubechies scaling function, and $\pi_{\infty}$ be the scaling limit representation of the fermion algebra $\fA_{\infty}$ associated with the free-fermion scaling limit $\omega_{\infty}$.
 Then, for any $n\in\N$ and convergent sequences of smearing functions $X_{N,p}\stackrel{N\rightarrow\infty}{\rightarrow} X_{p}$, $N\in\N_{0}$ and $p=1,...,n$ with sufficient regularity, we have:

 and similarly,

 Moreover, the finite-scale correlation functions of the scaling limit state $\omega_{\infty}$ can be approximated in terms of the renormalized finite-scale states:

 and similarly,